 Where it is available, aged manure is one of the best soil additives in preparing for roses.
 Where not available, peat moss or leaf compost are beneficial.
 Add about one-half pound of superphosphate to each bushel of organic material applied to the soil.

 Roses are usually sold as two-year, field-grown plants.
 They are graded according to vigor and size.
 The main grades are 1, 1-1/2 and 2.
-Number 1 grade is the largest, and each succeeding grade represents slightly smaller plants.
+Number 1 grade is the largest, and each succeeding grade represents a slightly smaller plant.

 The size of top grades will vary with variety, but always select only the top grade available for the desired variety.
 Most nurseries handle only 1 and 1-1/2.
 These grades normally are worth the extra investment.
 They produce more vigorous plants with abundant flower production.
 "Bargain" roses, sold at extremely low prices, are often culls from the growing field and are below the grading standards for the lowest grade.
 Extreme care in selection is advised.
-They are not generally a bargain.
+Cheap rose plants generally are not a bargain.

-Roses may be purchased bare rooted from local nurseries, mail-order nurseries and many other stores.
-When selecting these plants in a store, make sure that the canes are plump and green with smooth, unshriveled bark.
-If roots can be seen, select a good, well-balanced root system with a fresh appearance.
-A plant in good condition will feel heavy; a dried-out plant will feel comparatively light and twigs will be brittle if bent.
+Roses may be purchased bare root from local nurseries, mail-order nurseries and many other retail outlets.
+When selecting these plants in a store, make sure that the canes are plump and green with smooth bark that is not shriveled.
+If roots can be seen, select plants with a good, well-balanced root system with a fresh appearance.
+A plant in good condition will feel heavy; a dried-out plant will feel comparatively light and its twigs will be brittle if bent.

 If you plan to purchase rose plants from a local store, select them as soon as possible after the shipment has arrived.
 Stores are often too warm and the dormant rose plants soon develop premature, weak growth.
 Over a few weeks, this can weaken or even kill the plant.